-I was fascinated with The Arizona Biltmore, when I learnt about the history and the unique art works at the resort so decided to join the resort’s tour to understand the resort’s secrets, read on to see how my fascination with the hotel is justified and why it is called the Jewel of the Desert.
+I was fascinated with The Arizona Biltmore, when I learned about the history and the unique artworks at the resort so decided to join the resort’s tour to understand the resort’s secrets, read on to see how my fascination with the hotel is justified and why it is called the Jewel of the Desert.

 The Biltmore is an architectural masterpiece, showcasing the influence of America’s most heralded architect, Frank Lloyd Wright.
 As the consulting architect, Wright collaborated with a former student, Albert Chase McArthur to build this beautiful space.
 Wright’s dramatic style is imbedded throughout the resort’s design.
 The Biltmore was erected entirely of “Biltmore Block“, a variation on a textile block first used by Wright to construct private homes.
 The pre-cast blocks were made from desert sand on-site and created in 34 different geometric patterns inspired by the trunk of a palm tree.
 You can see these blocks everywhere!

 Aztec Room with copper beams and gold leaf ceiling was the hotel’s original Ballroom, these days wedding are held here

 Since the hotel opened in 1929, many presidents and dignitaries have vacationed amidst the lush gardens and sun-kissed palm trees of the Arizona Biltmore.
 Ronald and Nancy Reagan celebrated their honeymoon at the resort, and every president from Herbert Hoover through George W. Bush has been a guest.
 Chicago chewing gum magnate William Wrigley, Jr. became the sole owner and built the resort’s first swimming pool- The Catalina Pool.
 The historic pool is renowned as Marilyn Monroe’s favorite pool.